Stargardt Disease Treatment

 Adaptations

-Although these do not treat the disease, there are functional devices and services you can use to help you adapt to your vision loss with Stargardt disease.
+There are functional devices and services that can help you adapt to your vision loss with Stargardt disease.
 Electronic reading machines, hand-held magnifying lenses, and other low-vision aids can be helpful for everyday activities and things like homework or other work.
 An occupational therapist might also be helpful in showing you ways to adapt behaviors and activities of daily living to adjust to your decreasing vision.1,2

 Possible future treatments

 There are various trials being explored as possible treatments for Stargardt disease, but they are still in the early stages.
-Some other eye diseases with a genetic cause have treatments, and many scientists are hopeful that there will soon be a genetic treatment for Stargardt disease, as well.2,3
+Some other eye diseases with a genetic cause have treatments.
+Many scientists are hopeful that there will soon be a genetic treatment for Stargardt disease, as well.2,3

 Current research

-Currently, a study is being done that puts a healthy ABCA4 gene into retinal cells, to stimulate normal protein production, and another study that is looking at inserting stem cells underneath the retina to replace the damaged retinal support cells that have accumulated too much lipofuscin.2
+One study is exploring putting a healthy ABCA4 gene into retinal cells to stimulate normal protein production.
+Another study is looking at inserting stem cells underneath the retina to replace the damaged retinal support cells that have accumulated too much lipofuscin.2

-Other studies include looking at the removal of lipofuscin, and another that involves oral administration of a new drug called emixustat to help treat the disease.
-More research is needed to determine whether these new treatments are effective, and for which kinds of people these treatments are best suited.3
+Other studies include looking at the removal of lipofuscin and using a drug called emixustat to help treat the disease.
+More research is needed to determine whether these new treatments are effective.3

 What can you do?